mihaiBront/master_SistemasInteligentes_obsidianVault/SJK003 - MACHINE LEARNING/P5 - Decision Trees.md

 | If $x_i$ is discrete, there will be a new branch for each option<br>![[Pasted image 20240925163052.png]] | if $x_i$ is continuous, the variable is getting subdivided in subregions<br>![[Pasted image 20240925163110.png]] |
 | -------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |
-Branches should be **organized** to be the **most discriminating**. *For instance, if one atribute separates the data into 80%-20%, it will be preferable to be asserted first, it acotates the set better*.
+Branches should be **organized** to be the **most discriminating**. *For instance, if one attribute separates the data into 80%-20%, it will be preferable to be asserted first, it discriminates the set better*.
 This is in order to

 >[!example] Purity of a node
 >![[Pasted image 20240925163449.png]]

 ## 5.3.1 Impurity measure for leaf nodes

+***The bigger the number (either GINI or ENTROPY) the less pure a node is***

 - $N_m$ is the number of instances reaching the node m
 - $N_{i,m}$ is the number of instances reaching the node m that belong to the class $w_i$